MichalisTatas/Syspro-Second/README.txt

 	-created pipes
 	-catch signals
 	-added error handling to every function
+	-finished /searchPatientRecord

 To Do :
-	-check what fotiadis said about buffersize
+	-create function for exit patients as well
-	-dont send buffersize if bytes of message less than that -check avl tree
+	-check avl tree
 	-handle the signals
 	-queries
 	- close pipes from inside the program
+	- check if wrong input what happens before seg not know if due to that

 ???